Health and Social Care

 Read this blog to learn more about the duty of candour.
 Further, you will also understand how professional and ethical guidance affects candour activities and other important factors.

-What is Duty of Candour?
+What is the Duty of Candour?

 History